bravenewdude/bravenewdude.github.com/_posts/2012-11-16-how-to-become-a-quant.md

 ## Additional Study

-As mentioned earlier, a major benefit of this course of study is that it keeps your options open for so long.
+A major benefit of this course of study is that it keeps your options open for so long.
 It provides you with skills that will make you a powerhouse in any industry or any field of study.
 If you do have a specific goal in mind (let's take finance as our example), I recommend that you don't specialize until a few years into your PhD program.
 At that point, get some books on quantitative finance to read in your spare time and during the summers.
-Complete a finance-related dissertation.
+And complete a finance-related dissertation.

 Congratulations, superstar, you're a quant!